airyhq/airy/docs/docs/getting-started/installation/configuration.md

 airy config apply --workspace /path/to/config/directory/ # apply your config
 ```

-Your Airy Core instance will start and stop components accordingly to your
+Your Airy Core instance will start and stop components according to your
 configuration.
 For example, if you do not wish to start Facebook components, it
-is enough not to provide any facebook specific configuration.
+is enough not to provide any Facebook specific configuration.

 Now let's have a look at the different sections so you can make the changes you
 are looking for.